+If you’re hoping to learn how to promote a magazine with social media marketing today, you’ve got to take note of the environment we now live in.
 Effectively marketing a magazine in today’s market requires a full grasp and utilization of current technologies.
-One of the most important of these is social media marketing.
+Once you create an online magazine, one of the most important of marketing areas to target is social media marketing.
 But how you use the tools is key.

 1. Lure viewers from the social update

 If your title is more serious and sedate, that’s fine if your audience is already comfortable with your magazine.
 But what about all those eyeballs not yet spoken for?
 They need a hook to bite.

 Use a social title to entice and give more insights into why they should care about your article.
 Example:

 Why is Spot Avoiding You?